telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### toolbar

-Gets a reference to the toolbar
+Gets a reference to the toolbar.

 #### Example